nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### Restoring Network Partition Configuration

-To resolve the network partition and restore full connectivity, you need to undo the previous security group rule changes and set the inbound rules back to allow traffic from all sources (`0.0.0.0/0`).
+To resolve the network partition and restore full connectivity, you need to undo the previous security group rule changes made and set the inbound rules back to allow traffic from all sources (`0.0.0.0/0`).
 - **Partition Map:**
   - After removing the restrictions, the `show pmap` command should show all 4096 partitions being managed correctly across the cluster, indicating that the data is now fully distributed and accessible.

 - **Node Communication:**
-  - All nodes should be active and successfully heartbeating with each other, confirming that the cluster is back to a stable, single state.
+  - All nodes should be active and successfully heartbeating with each other.

-By following these steps, you have restored the Aerospike cluster to its full operational state, ensuring that all nodes can communicate and that data distribution is consistent across the entire system.
+By following these steps, you have restored the Aerospike cluster to it's full operational state, ensuring all nodes can communicate and data distribution is consistent across the entire system.

 ```text
 Admin> show pmap